 Liquidity risk is the risk the Company will not be able to meet its financial obligations as they fall due.
-The Company manages its liquidity needs by carefully monitoring cash outflows due in day-to-day business.
-As at April 30, 2019, the Company had, at its disposal, \$594,756 in cash.
+The Company manages its liquidity needs by monitoring cash outflows due in day-to-day business.
+As at October 31, 2019, the Company had, at its disposal, \$367,765 in cash.
 The Company will require additional working capital to fund its operations.
 There is no guarantee that market conditions will be conducive to raising such additional equity capital.